Two A4 modular symmetries for Tri-Maximal 2 mixing: Models with two modular A4 symmetries

 \subsection{\texorpdfstring{$A_4^l \times A_4^{\nu} \rightarrow A_4$ breaking}{A4l x A4nu breaking to A4}}

-First, we start by discussing how the symmetry breaking from two independent $A_4^l \times A_4^{\nu}$ to a single $A_4$ is achieved (this mechanism is shared by both models).
-The superfields considered for these models are $L$, which is a doublet of SU(2)$_L$ containing the left-handed leptons and a triplet under $A_4^l$, $\nu^c$, which is a triplet under $A_4^{\nu}$ containing the conjugate of the right-handed neutrino fields added to the Standard Model, and $H_u$, an additional Higgs doublet as required in Supersymmetric models.
-A bi-triplet $\Phi$, which is a triplet under both $A_4^l$ and $A_4^\nu$, is introduced. $Y_{\nu}$ represents the Yukawa couplings that in the case of modular symmetries should be modular forms.
-One model considers a weight zero modular form (i.e. a modular field independent constant), and the other a singlet and a triplet under $A_4^{\nu}$.
+First, we start by discussing how the symmetry breaking from two independent $A_4^l \times A_4^{\nu}$ to a single $A_4$ is achieved in a general model where the superfields are $L$, which is a doublet of SU(2)$_L$ containing the left-handed leptons and a triplet under $A_4^l$, $\nu^c$, which is a triplet under $A_4^{\nu}$ containing the conjugate of the right-handed neutrino fields added to the Standard Model, and $H_u$, an additional Higgs doublet as required in Supersymmetric models.
+A bi-triplet $\Phi$, which is a triplet under both $A_4^l$ and $A_4^\nu$, is introduced.
+Additionally, $Y^\nu$ represents the Yukawa couplings that in the case of modular symmetries should be modular forms.
+(Our model considers a weight zero modular form, i.e. a modular field independent constant, but it could also be a triplet under $A_4^{\nu}$).

-We consider that neutrinos get their mass through the type 1 see-saw mechanism and the term from the superpotential that gives rise to a Dirac mass matrix is $\frac{1}{\Lambda} L \Phi Y_{\nu} \nu^c H_u$.
-This term is an effective term that can arise from renormalizable interactions of the fields shown with heavy messengers (not shown explicitly - a possibility for the messenger is an electroweak neutral field).
-Considering the multiplication rules for two triplets to get a trivial singlet, the term $\frac{1}{\Lambda} L \Phi Y_{\nu} \nu^c H_u$ can be explicitly expanded as:
+We consider that neutrinos get their mass through the type I seesaw mechanism and the term from the superpotential that gives rise to a Dirac mass matrix is $\frac{1}{\Lambda} L \Phi Y^\nu \nu^c H_u$.
+This term is an effective term that can arise from renormalizable interactions of the fields shown with heavy messengers (not shown explicitly - a possibility for the messenger is an electroweak neutral field), see e.g. \cite{deMedeirosVarzielas:2010ppv, deMedeirosVarzielas:2012cet} for UV completions of flavour models.
+Considering the multiplication rules for two triplets to get a trivial singlet, the term $\frac{1}{\Lambda} L \Phi Y^\nu \nu^c H_u$ can be explicitly expanded as:

-where $Y_{\nu}\otimes\nu^c$ is the product between $Y_{\nu}$ and $\nu^c$ that gives a triplet of $A_4^{\nu}$, and $P_{23}$ is the matrix that permutes the second and third columns/rows:
+where $Y^\nu\otimes\nu^c$ is the product between $Y^\nu$ and $\nu^c$ that gives a triplet of $A_4^{\nu}$, and $P_{23}$ is the matrix that permutes the second and third columns/rows:

-If $\Phi$ acquires the VEV $\langle\Phi\rangle = v_{\Phi}P_{23}$ (see Appendix \ref{vac_aligns}), the symmetry $A_4^l\times A_4^{\nu}$ is broken but given that the same transformation $\gamma$ can be performed in $A_4^l$ and $A_4^{\nu}$ simultaneously, there is still a single modular symmetry $A_4$ that is conserved (the diagonal subgroup).
+If $\Phi$ acquires the VEV $\langle\Phi\rangle = v_{\Phi}P_{23}$ (see Appendix \ref{vac_aligns_A4} for more details), the symmetry $A_4^l\times A_4^{\nu}$ is broken but given that the same transformation $\gamma$ can be performed in $A_4^l$ and $A_4^{\nu}$ simultaneously, there is still a single modular symmetry $A_4$ that is conserved (the diagonal subgroup).
 Under this symmetry, a modular transformation takes the form